Cryptkeeper/libreorama/README.md

 Any sequence that duplicates effects across channels, or commonly controls several channels within a unit at a time, will see a ~30% improvement in network bandwidth usage.

-### Frame Buffer
+### Encode Buffer

 libreorama interprets the Light-O-Rama sequence file in frames.
 Each frame is simplified if possible, and encoded into the network protocol equivalent to be written to the serial port.
-As it is encoded, it is stored in the "frame buffer".
-For complex sequences, there may be a lot of network traffic and subsequently a larger frame buffer is necessary. libreorama will automatically expand (and shrink) the frame buffer to fit demand.
-When it expands the frame buffer, it will print a warning.
+As it is encoded, it is stored in the "encode buffer".
+For complex sequences, there may be a lot of network traffic and subsequently a larger encode buffer is necessary. libreorama will automatically expand (and shrink) the encode buffer to fit demand.
+When it expands the encode buffer, it will print a warning.

-`reallocated frame buffer to 128 bytes (increase pre-allocation?)`
+`reallocated encode buffer to 128 bytes (increase pre-allocation?)`

-If this frequently happens (and your host environment has memory to spare), consider using the `-p` option to pre-allocate a larger frame buffer.
+If this frequently happens (and your host environment has memory to spare), consider using the `-p` option to pre-allocate a larger encode buffer.
 This enables you to use more memory to reduce CPU time.

 ### Playback Timing
 libreorama will automatically determine a step time (or FPS) for each sequence when loaded.
 Currently, it will select the highest resolution step time needed to faithfully playback the sequence without difference.